Sank's Glossary of Linguistics

 DITRANSITIVE DIATHESIS

 1. (Syntax) Or, dative shift.
 The prototypical ditransitive verb is give.
 Its semantic participants are theme and goal/beneficiary.
 The theme is preceded by the goal/beneficiary in the construction.
 In diathesis alternation, the theme precedes the goal/beneficiary.
 What is different here is the syntactic structure; the verb is followed by the object (NP) which is then followed by the oblique theta (PP).
-The verb in a dative construction then subcategorizes for an NP followed by a PP. the subcategorization frame for the verb will be: V[ ____ NP PP].
+The verb in a dative construction then subcategorizes for an NP followed by a PP. The subcategorization frame for the verb will be: V [ ____ NP PP].
 An example in English is (1).

 1. Ama